 Define global lists

-This topic applies to team project customization for Hosted XML and On-premises XML process models.
+This article applies to project customization for Hosted XML and On-premises XML process models.
 Hosted XML customization supports adding and updating global lists with a process update.
-To learn more, see Differences between VSTS and TFS process template customizations.
+To learn more, see Process template customization differences.

 The Inheritance process model doesn't support global lists.
 For an overview of process models, see Customize your work tracking experience.

 By using global lists, you can minimize the work that is required to update a list that appears in the definitions of several work item types (WITs).
 Global lists are pick lists that you can include within one or more fields and WIT definitions.

 You can share list items among several WITs for a collection by including the list items in one or more

 As you define WITs, you might find that some fields share the same values.
 Frequently, you can share across several WITs and even across several projects.
 Some of these values, such as the build number of nightly builds, change frequently, which requires an administrator to frequently update these lists in many locations.
 Global lists can be especially useful when a list must be derived from an external system.
 For example, suppose a company maintains a separate customer database.
 When you file a bug that a customer discovered, the customer's name is entered into a custom